We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 - radiation therapy

 Inflammatory bowel disease (IBD) is the chronic inflammation of part or all of your digestive tract.
 The exact cause is unknown, but doctors believe that IBD may be the result of an immune disorder.
 A combination of factors from the environment and a person’s genetic makeup also appear to play a role.
 Examples of IBD include ulcerative colitis and Crohn’s disease.
-Crohn’s disease may affect any part of the digestive tract and often spreads beyond the intestinal lining and into other tissues.
+Crohn’s disease may affect any part of your digestive tract and often spreads beyond the intestinal lining and into other tissues.

-A study published in Inflammatory Bowel Diseases reported that people with inflammatory bowel disease are much more likely to develop a form of gastritis or duodenitis that isn’t caused by H. pylori than people who don’t have the disease.
+A study published in Inflammatory Bowel Diseases reported that people with IBD are more likely to develop a form of gastritis or duodenitis that isn’t caused by H. pylori than people who don’t have the disease.

 Gastritis and duodenitis don’t always produce signs or symptoms.
 When they do, common symptoms include: